 Mysore practice is ideal for students of every level.
 It takes some patience and commitment, but if you are interested in mastering the basics, advancing at your own pace, and practicing at a time more suited to your own schedule, the Mysore Ashtanga practice will work well for you.

-Mysore is ideal for integrating into your schedule: in Mysore, you can simply walk into the Studio *every* weekday afternoon from 430PM-7PM and M/W/F morning from 630-830AM start practicing!
+Mysore is ideal for integrating into your schedule: in Mysore, you can simply walk into the Studio *every* weekday, 6:30am to 8:30am, afternoon 4:30pm to 7:30pm.
+Sundays 10am to 12pm, start practicing!

-There is no official class start or endd time - the teacher is there waiting to guide your through your practice, whether it is 30 minutes or 2 hours.
+There is no official class start or end time - the teacher is there waiting to guide your through your practice, whether it is 30 minutes or 2 hours,

 Mysore Tips & Etiquette